woojiahao/tp/docs/UserGuide.md

 2. You must provide a non-empty value for the `Name`, `Type`, and `Amount` fields if you wish to edit them; they cannot be left empty.
 3. The `INDEX` option must be specified first.
 The order in which you specify the other options does not matter.
+4. Modifying a transaction's category will result in the replacement of all existing categories.
+   - For example, in the case of a `Transaction` with two existing categories (Entertainment and Hobbies), editing it with `edit INDEX c/Education` will replace all existing categories, leaving the transaction with a single category, Education."

 ##### Successful Execution